 Are you looking for a quality removals service to or from Germany?
 As a European economic powerhouse with strong levels of job satisfaction and security, it’s not hard to see why Germany is the country of choice for expats.

 White & Company have been moving families and individuals to and from Germany for over 80 years and have the necessary training, know-how and professionalism to carry out your move as efficiently as possible.
-We’re also founder members of industry regulators, BAR, FIDI & OMNI which ensures we deliver our services to the highest possible standards.
+We’re also members of industry regulators, BAR, FIDI & OMNI which ensures we deliver our services to the highest possible standards.